saadjsct/compliant-franco/compliant-franco.md

 | ب ال        | bel    | bel-habal                 |

-those prepositions inherit the same rules of the definite article, by that we mean for example "fel-konAfa" should be written "fek-konAfa".
+those prepositions inherit the same rules of the definite article, by that i mean for example "fel-konAfa" should be written "fek-konAfa".

 ## demonstrative pronouns